-Ryanair and Aer Lingus could be hit by fall in passengers
+Ryanair and Aer Lingus parent, International Airlines' Group (IAG), could be hit by a fall in UK passenger numbers following the Brexit vote, according to a leading industry body.

 The International Air Transport Association (IATA) predicts that a weakened sterling and shrinking economy could cut UK airline passenger numbers, which hit 250 million last year, by 3 to 5 per cent by 2020.